boqapt/Clazz/README.md

     });

-Though inherit is used here and not inheritConstruct, parent's constructor is anyway called if we use literal objects.
+Though inherit is used here and not inheritConstruct, parent's constructor is anyway called implicitly if we use literal objects.